overtone/overtone/README.md

   arpeggiators, etc.)
 * Metronome and timing system to support live-programming and sequencing
 * Plug and play MIDI device I/O
-* Simple Open Sound Control (OSC) message handling
+* A full Open Sound Control (OSC) client and server implementation.
 * Pre-cache - a system for locally caching external assets such as .wav files
 * An API for querying and fetching sounds from http://freesound.org